Frank Fielding: Millwall

 On 28 June 2019, Fielding joined Millwall.
 He made his debut on 3 August 2019 but was replaced in the 43rd minute of Millwall's 1–0 opening day victory against Preston North End due to injury.
 Fielding spent two seasons at Millwall as back-up to Bartosz Białkowski and was released in June 2021.

 Stoke City

 On 1 December 2021, Fielding joined Stoke City on a short-term contract to provide cover following an injury to Josef Bursik.
 In January 2022, Fielding signed a contract extension keeping him at the club for the remainder of the 2021–22 season.
 On 25 March 2022, Fielding joined Salford City on a seven-day emergency loan.
 Fielding signed a one-year contract with Stoke for the 2022–23 season.
 He remained with Stoke in 2023–24 and signed another one-year deal in May 2024.
 Fielding played his first game for Stoke on 13 August 2024, keeping a clean sheet in a 2–0 EFL Cup victory at Carlisle United.
-His contract was extended in May 2025 for another year.
+His contract was extended in May 2025 for another year, and again in May 2026.